HeardLibrary/digital-scholarship/text/constellate/index.md

 ## Next steps

 You can use the Constellate Lab to analyze your dataset by clicking on the `Analyze` link in the dataset box.
 You can also download the metadata and n-grams generated when the dataset was created, using the `Download` link.
 For more information, click on the `Help` link in the upper right.

+Constellate Lab uses Python and Jupyter notebooks to conduct analyses.

+To learn more about Jupyter notebooks, see [this video](https://youtu.be/jY5kaT35db0).

+To get started in Python on your own, see [this lesson series](https://heardlibrary.github.io/digital-scholarship/script/codegraf/startcoding/).

+To get started learning Python as part of a group, see [this web page](http://vanderbi.lt/py).

 ----
 Revised 2022-09-14